-It tells the story of “primeval” Apsu, the freshwater god, and Tiamat, the saltwater god.
+The Enuma Elish tells the story of “primeval” Apsu, the freshwater god, and Tiamat, the saltwater god.
 Together they formed the rest of the gods when their two waters intertwined.
 Apsu resides in Esharra (akin to the Christian concept of heaven).
-However, Apsu shortly thereafter plans to kill the new gods as they are loud keeping him awake at night.
-When Tiamat hears of this she tells her son Enki, who kills Apsu and uses his remains to build his home.
-However, she grows angry at the young gods for killing her mate, and vows revenge with Qingu, another god.
+However, Apsu shortly thereafter plans to kill the new gods as they are loudly keeping him awake at night.
+When Tiamat hears of this she tells her son Enki, who then kills Apsu and uses his remains to build a home.
+However, Tiamat grows angry at the young gods for killing her mate, and vows revenge with Qingu, another god.
 Within the first four tablets, the young champion Marduk emerges.
 He shoots an arrow that slices Tiamat in two between her eyes, and her blood flows to form the Tigris and Euphrates rivers.
-In Tablet V, Marduk, the creator-god, takes control and is inspired to build an earthly city called Babylon “House of the Great Gods” (the original meaning of the word Babylon).
+In Tablet V, Marduk, the creator-god, takes control and is inspired to build an earthly city called Babylon, or the “House of the Great Gods” (the original meaning of the word Babylon).
 He builds the city for the gods to pass through.
 Marduk explains his idea to create humans to the Mother goddess “Ea” (sometimes called Enkidi).
 When the earlier gods who were allied with Tiamat had rebelled, Marduk calls on them to reveal a leader in exchange for a pardon and they present Marduk with Qingu, who is then promptly sacrificed.
 His blood is used to create the race of men.
 Marduk consults Ea, the Mother goddess, who creates Lullu, the first man to be helper to the gods in maintaining order over chaos.
 He separates the gods into the heavenly and netherworld gods.
 The heavenly gods are to be ruled by Anu, the celestial sky-god, to whom a temple was dedicated in Uruk, the city made famous by the Epic of Gilgamesh.
 The gods then build Esagila, a temple to Marduk in Babylon.
-Marduk is then named the supreme god.
+Marduk is named the supreme god.

 For this reading I used two translations: Benjamin R. Foster’s translation in the Norton Anthology of World Literature, and also the W.G.
 Lambert translation in Mesopotamian Creation Stories.